bohdon/maya-pulse/docs/custom_actions.rst

 Registering Action Packages
 ---------------------------

-Actions are found by recursively searching a python package for :py:class:`~pulse.build_items.BuildAction` subclasses.
+Actions are found by recursively searching a python package for :py:class:`~pulse.core.build_items.BuildAction` subclasses.
 Beyond the default :py:mod:`pulse.builtin_actions`, you can add other action packages to search using the :py:class:`BuildActionPackageRegistry`:

 .. code-block:: python

-    from pulse.loader import BuildActionPackageRegistry
+    from pulse.core import BuildActionPackageRegistry
     import my_pulse_actions

     BuildActionPackageRegistry.get().add_package(my_pulse_actions)